hydrobricks/hydrobricks-doc/doc/processes.rst

 * ``k_quick``: response factor [d\ :sup:`-1`], range [0.05, 1].
   Full name: ``surface_runoff:response_factor``.

-Use this formulation when slope data are unavailable or when a simpler quick-flow representation is preferred.
+Use this formulation when a simpler quick-flow representation is preferred.

 .. _outflow-processes: